fkirc/triple-layout-teacher/README.md

 For me, it was fruitless to memorize individual CSS properties without seeing the bigger picture.
 Only by understanding the underlying layout algorithms, I can make a mental CSS model that makes sense for me.

-Therefore, this demo serves as a playground for experimenting with layout algorithms.
+Therefore, the Magic Layout Teacher serves as a playground for layout algorithms.

 ## Features